ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 `AUTHDATA` variable is available to Pingback and Login URLs.
 It allows passing any field in the authorization response as an URL parameter.
 E.g. `AUTHDATA(data.isLoggedIn)`.

-### Authorization Endpoint
+#### Authorization endpoint

 Authorization is an endpoint provided by the Publisher and called by the AMP Runtime.
 It is a credentialed CORS GET endpoint.

 **Note:** The Authorization endpoint must implement the security protocol described in the [AMP CORS Security Spec](https://amp.dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests#cors-security-in-amp).

-This endpoint returns the Entitlements object that can be used by the [Access Content Markup][12] to hide or show different parts of the document.
+This endpoint returns the Entitlements object that can be used by the [Attributes][11] to hide or show different parts of the document.
 Authorization endpoint is specified using the "authorizationUrl" property in the config.

 The Entitlement response returned by the authorization endpoint must conform to the predefined format:
 <table>